IkrashHaroon/addtocart-by-ikrash/README.md

 View the cart to manage items (update quantities or remove items).

 The Grand Total will be updated dynamically based on the cart's contents.

+Screenshots

+(Add relevant screenshots here to showcase the UI and functionality)

+Contributing

 Contributions are welcome!
 To contribute: